Balmoral Hotel: Clock

 The hotel's clock tower, at 190 ft high, is a prominent landmark in Edinburgh's city centre.
-The clock has been maintained by the Scottish clockmakers James Ritchie & Son, now a subsidiary of the Smith of Derby Group, since 1902.
+The four dials are 13 ft in diameter, the minute hands are 6 ft 3 in long and the hour hands 4 ft 6 in long.
+It was designed and built by Hamilton & Inches.
+It was converted to electric winding in 1974.
+It is maintained by the Scottish clockmakers James Ritchie & Son, now a subsidiary of the Smith of Derby Group.

 The clock is famously set to run three minutes fast, to give passengers more time to catch their trains.
 The only day that it shows the correct time is 31 December (Hogmanay), for the city's New Year celebrations.
 In 2020, the hotel decided not to set the clock right for that year's Hogmanay, citing a desire to have three minutes less of that year, although the practice resumed in subsequent years.

 The clock's original mechanism was replaced by a computer-controlled system in 2014, after a fault in one of the cogs caused the clock to stop several times over a six-week period.
-The original mechanism, although no longer in use, is still present in the tower; it cannot be moved because of its weight.
+The original mechanism, although no longer in use, is still present in the tower; it has not been moved because of its weight.